sayyedulawwab/portfolio/src/content/blog/building-a-real-time-chat-service-with-net-core-and-signalr.md

   import { Picture } from "astro-imagetools/components";
 ---

-# Building a Real-Time Chat Service with .NET Core and SignalR

 ## Introduction

 In today’s world, real-time communication is an essential feature of modern applications.
 Whether it’s chatting on platforms like Messenger, WhatsApp, or Microsoft Teams, real-time messaging has become integral to our lives.
 These platforms not only support messaging but also provide advanced features like audio and video calling, sparking my curiosity about implementing real-time communication functionalities.